afabijanska/nanotube_project/README.md

 python count_regions.py
 ```

-The resulting region image labels are saved in test/preds directory, similar to statistics saved as csv file in the same directory.
+The resulting region image labels are saved in `test/preds` directory, similar to statistics saved as csv file in the same directory.

+## Reproducibility Notes

+- The provided minimal dataset allows testing the workflow end-to-end.
+- For full-scale experiments used in the manuscript, replace the `train/` and `test/` directories with the full dataset.

 ---

 # nanotube_project